AlanKuurstra/vidi3d/README.md

 # vidi3d
-Visualizes 3d and 4d NumPy arrays using Matplotlib and PyQt4.
+Visualizes 3D NumPy arrays using Matplotlib and PyQt4.

+see vidi3d/README.md